vertica/vertica-kubernetes/DEVELOPER.md

       1. AWS S3 BUCKET

-         If you have an MicroFocus account for AWS, you can configure your environment so that it uses AWS instead of minio.
+         If you have an AWS account, you can configure your environment so that it uses AWS instead of minio.
 There are pre-existing buckets setup for developers to use.
 Here are the steps to set that up:

          * Edit my-defaults.cfg and fill in the details.
             * Fill in the ACCESSKEY and SECRETKEY with your unique IDs.